MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-fiscal-service-integration.md

 6. Click **Post** > **Post**.
 7. Click **Print** > **Cash order** to print a cash order that includes fiscal codes.

-### Cancel payment
+### Cancel a payment

-If a payment which is being cancelled, has been registered in the cash register with a cash receipt number, the cancel payment will create a new cash receipt number with a negative amount which will also be registered in the same cash register.
-The payment cancellation cash receipt is presenting fully the same amounts as in an initial receipt but a negative sign.
+If the payment to be cancelled has been registered in the cash register with a cash receipt number, then a new cash receipt number with a negative amount will be registered in the same cash register when you cancel the payment.
+The payment cancellation cash receipt will include the same amounts as the initial receipt except with a negative sign.

+1. Go to the **Customer transactions** page.
+	1. Go to **Accounts receivable** > **Customers** > **All Customers**.
+	2. Select a customer.
+	3. On the Action Pane, click **Customer** > **Transactions**.
+2. Select the payment transaction to reverse.
-Go to Customer transactions form.
-Place cursor on a payment transaction and click **Reverse** > **Cancel payment**.
+3. Click **Reverse** > **Cancel payment**.
-In the dialog Cancel payment, fill necessary information and review values in group of fields Cash register.
-Click **OK**.
+3. Enter the necessary information and then click **OK** to create the payment cancellation transaction and return to the **Customer transactions** page.
-Place cursor on the new payment cancellation transaction.
-Click button **Print** > **Cash receipt** to print a cash receipt with fiscal codes.
+4. Select the newly created payment cancellation transaction and then click **Print** > **Cash receipt** to print a cash receipt that includes fiscal codes.

 ### Review Cash register fiscal transactions.
 Resend transaction to cash register.

-You can review the registered cash payments, and also reprint Cash receipt original and copy at Accounts receivable > Inquires > Cash register fiscal transactions.
+You can review the registered cash payments, and you can also reprint the original copy of the Cash receipt original and copy at **Accounts receivable** > **Inquires** > **Cash register fiscal transactions**.

 If cash payment wasn't successfully registered for any infrastructural reason (not related with exception scenarios described in the law which should be correctly handled on Fiscal service side), a user will get respective an error message after a posting of cash payment.
 The cash register transaction in status "Created" will be available in the Cash register fiscal transactions form.
 User must fix infrastructural issues and manually resend the created cash transactions to the cash register.
 Otherwise, user is not able to print the cash receipt with fiscal codes.
 Correctly, the registered transaction gets status "Registered".
 Fields description in the form Cash register payment transactions: